mosip/documentation/docs/inji-wallet/technical-overview/integration-guide/pixelpass.md

 const b45EncodedData = "NCFWTL$PPB$PN$AWGAE%5UW5A%ADFAHR9 IE:GG6ZJJCL2.AJKAMHA100+8S.1";
 const jsonString = decode(b45EncodedData);
 ```
-The `decode` will take a `string`  as parameter and gives us decoded JSON string which is Base45 `Decoded > CBOR Decoded > Decompressed`.

 **decodeBinary( data )**

+The `decodeBinary` will take a `UInt8ByteArray`  as parameter and gives us unzipped string.
+Currently only zip binary data is only supported.

 - `data` - Data needs to be decoded and decompressed without header.